 Like many American families, the recession of 2008 has a lot of companies spooked.
 These publicly traded companies have turned to stockpile their cash for a rainy day after many have learned their lesson by not having enough set aside during the recession.

-Many companies also keep a hefty cash reserve to pay dividends and in some cases buy back shares of their stock on the open market.
-But, most of all, they keep cash on hand in order to have the extra money in case the company needs a little financial back up.
+Many companies also keep a hefty cash reserve to pay dividends and, in some cases, buy back shares of their stock on the open market.
+But, most of all, they keep cash on hand to have the extra money if the company needs a little financial backup.

 Extra cash on their balance sheets makes sure that companies have a little extra to run to whenever their earnings are not good enough to maintain or expand their business.
 Businesses put away and save some cash for the rainy days.

-Then again, borrowed money that shows on the balance sheet is not really as good as the actual cash and cash equivalents of their assets.
-When looking at balance sheets, it is best to carefully study and know if the declared cash and cash equivalents are from real assets earned through the business’ operations and income, or if the extra cash is comprised of borrowed money from the bank.
+Then again, borrowed money that shows on the balance sheet is not really as good as their assets’ actual cash and cash equivalents.
+When looking at balance sheets, it is best to carefully study and know if the declared cash and cash equivalents are from real assets earned through the business’ operations and income or if the extra cash comprises borrowed money from the bank.

-Understanding a company’s cash flow will help investors to understand the underlying principles of the business and where it is headed.
+Understanding a company’s cash flow will help investors understand the business’s underlying principles and where it is headed.